-During the last two years, southern California has experienced unprecedented drought accompanied by high temperatures.
+In recent years, southern California experienced an unprecedented drought accompanied by high temperatures.
 Our lab examined the seasonal water utilization traits of eight fern species in the Santa Monica Mountains.
 So far, we have found incredible variation in the way that these ferns utilize water to survive.

 We have found some ferns that are highly dehydration tolerant, remaining green throughout the long summer drought.
 This species is Dryopteris arguta, pictured below.